club-soda/club-soda-guide/README.md

 To add a stockist, simply add a drink from this brand to the venue as you normally would.

 Member brands are also able to display 'where to buy' retailers.
-To add a 'where to buy' retailer, you'll need to create a venue, and give it a venue type of 'Retailers'.
+To add a 'where to buy' retailer go to `/admin/retailers/new`.
+There you can fill in the details of your new retailer.
+Ensure that for the website you include the `http://` or `https://` at the beginning of the website url, otherwise the link will not work properly when clicked on.
+Give the 'venue type' of 'Retailers'.
 Even if the brand is an online retailer you must provide a postcode as this is a required field.
 Then when you add the drink to this venue, it will display in the 'where to buy' section.

 ## Uploading Images